Junon72/Milestone3/README.md

 - The application opens in a browser window.
 - In **Overview** I have a message Build Succeeded and confirmation that the application is deployed and running.

 To finish with Heroku configuration, in Heroku dashboard go to **Settings**.

 In settings you find a button **Reveal Config Vars**.
 Click the button.

 On the **Config Vars** field **KEY** add IP and set the **VALUE** to 0.0.0.0.

 Add another key value pair and set the key as PORT and value as 5000.

 ### Connecting Heroku and GitHub after deployment

 You can do this from your Heroku application dashboard **Deploy**.
 There you find **Deployment method** section and an option **Connect to GitHub**.
 When selected, Heroku asks you to **Search** and define the path to your GitHub repository. **Connect** and your GitHub and Heroku version controls are now linked.

+## Testing

+Much of the testing was done manually together with the coding, using print() method and with help of Jinja2.
+I tested the routes and functions usually directly after creating them.
+Especially at the beginning of the process, I used a test.py file I had created for testing the setup, the virtual environment and communication between browser and files in the directory.
+Later I created python code snippets to test for example validation functions and working of flash.
+When appropriate, I used Mongo Shell to test code targeting specific fields in the database.
+I used VSCode to write the application with a vide set of language extensions, which gave useful feed back about the quality of the code along the process.

+Hereunder is a list of testing platforms used for testing and a synthesis of testing outcomes.
+For more detailed testing plan, procedure and outcomes see [Testing](#)

+### Python code

+Python code syntax was tested online at [Python Syntax Checker](https://extendsclass.com/python-tester.html).

+### HTML

+### CSS